 Zion and Beyond

 No more snow driving from Bryce to Zion, just desert scrub.
 I’m still enjoying the heated seat and steering wheel.
 We saw a cattle drive off in the distance with cowboys on horses.
 A while later we passed another one right beside the road.
-Ten cowboys, 3 sheriff’s cars with flashing lights, many cows.
+Ten cowboys, 3 sheriff’s cars with flashing lights, many, many cows.
 I slowed down to a crawl, assuming that was the accepted protocol.
-From the cow poop in the road for the next 5 miles, it seemed we could have actually been in the midst of the herd as they headed east.
+From the cow poop in the road for the next 5 miles, it seemed if we had been a little earlier, we could have actually been in the midst of the herd as they headed east.

 I’d come from Zion to Bryce when I traveled here with Peg and Bob maybe 10 years ago.
 But I was in the back of their camper and had limited views.
 This time, seeing the checkerboard cliffs from the front of the car, I was staggered by their beauty.
 Because traffic backed up, I ducked into the bathroom parking lot right before the tunnel.
 A chance to pee and to have a look around.

 The park was absolutely packed.
 Only shuttle buses allowed up canyon, so we searched fruitlessly for a parking space, then went on to the town of Springdale.
 No parking, so lunch at Wild Thyme, a huge turkey wrap for me, and equally huge hot turkey open sandwich for Grant.
-Then a parking space hunt.
+Then back to the parking space hunt.

-A beer at the lodge, shuttle rides back to our car, then a drive to our motel in La Verkin.
+A beer at the lodge while watching 5 “wild” turkeys act like pigeons, pecking at dropped crumbs from picnics across the big lawn.
+We took shuttle rides back to our car, then a drive to our motel in La Verkin.
 Ironically, our most inexpensive lodging was the best of the trip.
 Nice bed, a LED lighted mirror, and decent if typical breakfast with delicious muffins.
 My cheap heart vs my desire for luxury.
 On this trip, cheapness won.

 Dinner at Las Lupitas in Hurricane.
 Our shrimp fajitas (10 jumbo shrimp cooked perfectly) more than enough.
 Local Zion beers.
-Only downside: the din of a bright room.
+Only downside: the din of a bright room and a huge family gathering with a very loud toddler.
 Do I need to carry earplugs?
+Grant just turned his hearing aids down.
+Is American Sign Language in our future?

 There were marvelous metal cacti sculptures for sale at the restaurant.
 If we had a way to get one home, I’d have put this one in our car.

-We decided to get up early and try for a parking space inside the park.
+The next morning, we decided to get up early and try for a parking space inside the park.
 In line before 8:00, and the sign said there were still spots at the visitor center.
 I pulled in, however once I saw cars circling the lot, I immediately headed out.
 Score: open spaces at the historical museum and a bathroom.
-We rode the shuttle to the visitor center, had to get off, then walked to the up canyon shuttle.
+We rode the shuttle to the visitor center, had to get off, then walked over to the up canyon shuttle stop.

 Our goal was stop 5 to walk the Lower Emerald Pool trail.
-Propertied time: 1 hour, so we figured 2.
-Stopping to catch our breath and to look at birds, including a hairy woodpecker, we were right on time.
+Official hiking time: 1 hour, so we figured 2.
+Stopping to catch our breath and to look at birds, including a hairy woodpecker, we were right with our estimate.
 I went the last 100’ down to the pools, enjoying being under the mini waterfall while Grant waited on a bench.

 I am so glad we are able to do these walks.
 Plus it reminds me that we need to keep walking if we want to travel.